Another Democrat Faces Calls To Resign Because Of Sexual Harassment Allegations

 "In light of these upsetting allegations, Congressman Kihuen should resign."

-The Buzzfeed report goes on to say the woman was unclear how to report the uncomfortable interactions with Kihuen, but did speak to a midlevel staffer at the Democratic Congressional Campaign Committee to let him know why she was abruptly quitting the campaign.
+The BuzzFeed report goes on to say the woman was not sure how to report the uncomfortable interactions with Kihuen but did speak to a midlevel staffer at the Democratic Congressional Campaign Committee to let him know why she was abruptly quitting the campaign.

-Kihuen went on to win the Democratic primary and defeat Republican incumbent Cresent Hardy last year to become the first Latino elected to the House of Representatives from Nevada, according to his biography on his congresional website.
+Kihuen won the Democratic primary and defeat Republican incumbent Cresent Hardy last year to become the first Latino elected to the House of Representatives from Nevada, according to his biography on his congressional website.

-The first-term congressman released a statement to Buzzfeed News on Friday saying he takes the "matter seriously and is not indicative of who I am."
-He added:
+The first-term congressman released a statement to BuzzFeed News on Friday, saying he takes the "matter seriously and is not indicative of who I am."

 "The staff member in question was a valued member of my team.
 I sincerely apologize for anything that I may have said or done that made her feel uncomfortable."